-Cancer Epidemiology 823
+823 Cancer Epidemiology

 Spring of odd years.
-3(3-0) P: EPI 810 and (EPI 808 or approval of department) and (EPI 809 or approval of department) R: Open to graduate students in the Epidemiology major or approval of department.
+3(3-0) P: (EPI 810) and (EPI 809 or EPI 808B) R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.
 SA: HM 823

 Basic principles of carcinogenesis.
 Major etiologic factors, types of malignancies, and biomarkers for susceptibility and exposure.
 Prevention and early detection of cancer.